ABarnesDev/frontend-school-project/README.md

 ```

 ### Running the Application
-Open the file index.html in a web browser to view the application.
+Open the file index.html in a web browser to view the website.